kubernetes/enhancements/keps/sig-auth/3221-structured-authorization-configuration/README.md

 by `subjectAccessReviewVersion`.

 When no matchConditions are satisfied for a request, the webhook would be skipped.
-In such situations, the decision is logged in the audit log with the `webhook_skipped` annotation.
+In such situations, the decision is logged in the audit log with the `webhookskipped.k8s.io` annotation.
 Benefit of this is that resource and user info will also be logged.

-The code path for enabling the above will only be triggered if the feature flag is enabled until the feature flag is removed and this feature graduates to GA.
+The code path for enabling the above will only be triggered if the feature flag is enabled while the feature is in alpha and beta.

 ### Monitoring